Potato Latke Recipe

 - tablespoon

-1 – Peel potatoes and place them in a bowl of ice cold water.
+1 - Peel potatoes and place them in a large bowl of cold water.
+Add ice for best results.

-2 – Grate potatoes and onion by hand into a bowl of ice water to prevent them from discoloring.
+2 - Using a the large holes of a box grater, grate potatoes and onion into a bowl of ice water to prevent them from discoloring.

 3 – Place grated onion and potatoes in a cheesecloth or thin kitchen towel over a bowl.

-4 – Wrap the mixture up in the towel or cheesecloth and squeeze out all of the liquid.
+4 - Wrap the mixture in a dish towel or cheese cloth and squeeze out all of the excess water.

-5 – Drain all of the liquid out of the bowl except the white potato starch.
+5 - Drain excess liquid out of the bowl except the white potato starch.
 Leave it in the bottom of the bowl to help bind the cakes together.

-6 – Add grated potatoes, onions, kosher salt, pepper and matzo meal to the potato starch in the bowl.
-Mix together with a beaten egg.
+6 - Add grated potatoes, onions, kosher salt, pepper and matzo meal to the potato starch in the bowl.
+Mix together with a beaten egg to create a better texture.

-7 – When mixed, batter should be thick enough to form spoonfuls.
+7 - The mixture should be thick enough to form a tablespoon of the batter.

-8 – Drop tablespoons of batter into a frying pan filled with a shallow amount of cooking oil on medium heat.
+8 - Drop spoonfuls of the potato mixture into a frying pan filled with an inch of oil on medium heat in a single layer.
 Fry for 3 to 5 minutes on one side until edges start to brown.

 9 – Flip cakes over with a slotted spoon or spatula and fry on the other side for 3 to 5 minutes until golden brown.